scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** cold

 Sap heat from a creature you can see.
 Make a spellcasting roll against the creatures Stamina save.
-On success the creature takes a wound in cold damage and for every critical rolled the creature gains a level of slow until the end of their next turn.
+On success the creature takes 1/0 in cold damage and for every critical rolled the creature gains a level of slow until the end of their next turn.

 Add an enhanced die for every level cast above cantrip.